ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ## What are Git branches?

 Git branches allow for non-linear or differing revision histories of a repository.
 At a point in time, you can split your repository into multiple development paths (branches) where you can make different commits in each, typically with the ultimate intention of merging these branches and development changes together at a later time.
+Some reasons for wanting to split your repository into multiple paths is to experiment with different methods of solving a problem (before deciding which method will ultimately be merged) and to work on different problems within the same codebase (without confusing which code changes are relevant to which problem).
+There are also some convenience bots on GitHub that, if installed in the repository, may not act as intended if your work is all on the `main` branch.

 These branches can live on your computer (local) or on GitHub (remote).
 They are brought together through Git _pushes_, _pulls_, and _pull requests_. _Pushing_ is how you transfer changes from your local repository to a remote repository. _Pulling_ is how you fetch upstream changes into your branch.
 And _Pull Requests_ are how you suggest the changes you've made on your branch to the upstream codebase.